Generate a Real Improvement in Punch Speed

 3. The Joy of Hand Weights

+This tip is very interesting, mainly because you can feel an undoubted and instant improvement in your punching speed.
 Set yourself up for 4 x 2 minute rounds of shadow boxing.
 In rounds 1 and 3, use 1 or 2 lb hand weights.
 Shadow box normally, ensuring that you mix in a good proportion of mid and long range hooks and uppercuts.
-During rounds 2 and 4, dispense with the hand weights and feel the instant increase in punch speed!
+During rounds 2 and 4, dispense with the hand weights and feel the instant improvement in punch speed.

 4. Speed Focused Gym Session

-Do a full gym session that focuses solely on speed.
-Now, if you are a competing boxer, these sessions should be targeted during the final stages of your training cycle.
-If you are not competing, then they can be completed at any time.
+Complete a full gym session that focuses solely on speed.
+Now, if you are a competing boxer, these sessions should be targeted during the final stages of your training cycle (that is in the week prior to your contest).
+If you are not competing, then a speed-focused gym session can be undertaken at any time.

 - For shadow boxing, bag work and skipping, complete 6 x 1 minute rounds with just 15 second rest periods.
 Aim for maximum speed and multiple variations of punch combinations.
 Don’t forget also that you can do the footwork drill in with your session.